-- Node \equiv neuron, edge \equiv synapse. - Reconstructing connectomes in this manner is computationally demanding, time-consuming, and labor intensive. - ▶ One mm3 of rat cortex imaged at nanometre resolution: 2PB of data. - ▶ A complete atlas of rat cortex (vol $\approx 500 \text{ mm}^3$): 1 EB (1000 PB). - ▶ A complete human cortex will require about 1000 EB.
+- Node \equiv neuron, edge \equiv synapse. - Reconstructing connectomes in this manner is computationally demanding, time-consuming, and labor intensive. - One cubic millimeter of rat cortex imaged with a resolution of a few nanometers will create 2PB of data. - A complete atlas of rat cortex (vol \approx 500 cubic mm) will require around 1 EB (1000 PB). - ▶ A complete human cortex will require about 1000 EB.